-Many people who are coming into the jails are largely sicker than the general population or come in with undiagnosed health conditions, as they may not have had consistent access to primary healthcare, have untreated mental health needs, or are non-compliant with their medication.
-Illegal substances, that are more potent and deadlier than ever, continue to infiltrate the jails, leading to more overdoses and substance-related deaths, which poses an increased risk, especially for those who are incarcerated and have substance use dependencies.
+Many people who are coming into the jails are largely sicker or come in with undiagnosed health conditions than the general population as they may not have had consistent access to primary healthcare, have untreated mental health needs, or are non-compliant with their medication.
+Illegal substances, that are more potent and deadlier than ever, continue to infiltrate the jails, leading to more everdoses and substance-related deaths, which poses an increased risk, especially for those who are incarcerated and have substance use dependencies.
 According to Vera, "...63 percent of people serving sentences in jails met the criteria for a substance use disorder."

-The Los Angeles County Board of Supervisors (Board), in prioritizing the multitude of lawsuits and consent decrees regarding conditions of confinement; overcrowding; and improving mental health services in the jails, have increased the number of medical and https://www.vera.org/publications/overdose-deaths-and-jail-incarceration/national-trends-and-racial-disparities mental health staff to help fill vacancies and address the need for more mental health programming.
+The Los Angeles County Board of Supervisors (Board) in prioritizing the multitude of lawsuits and consent decrees regarding conditions of confinement, overcrowding, and improving mental health services in the jails have increased the number of medical and mental health staff to help fill vacancies and address the need for more mental health programming.
 The Board has also ensured that opioid antagonists, like Narcan, are readily accessible to people who are incarcerated to help overturn deadly overdoses.
 Throughout the jails, there are vending machines filled with Narcan that can be accessed for free and Narcan dosages are hung inside the jail modules and pods so that people who are incarcerated and utilizing drugs do not have to rely on intervention or assistance from custody deputies should they or someone else require help.